 The range of planning skills required and the range of public and private sector employment opportunities are as extensive and varied as the South West is large and diverse.
 Despite recent 'contractions', the region's Planning Authorities continue to require and attract young planners, attracted by the range of rural and urban challenges here as well as by the quality of life offered by its environment.
-Although opportunities within central government agencies are now limited, there continue to be others within a number of 'green' organisations based in the region, including the Soil Association and SUSTRANS., which has its HQ in Bristol, whilst sustainable / low carbon energy 'champion' and consultancy Regen has its base in Exeter.
+The Planning Inspectorate is based in Bristol, but apart from this, employment opportunities within central government agencies are now limited.
+There continue to be opportunities within a number of 'green 'organisations based in the region, including the Soil Association and SUSTRANS., which has its HQ in Bristol, whilst sustainable / low carbon energy 'champion 'and consultancy Regen has its base in Exeter.

 The private sector is characterised by a flourishing body of planning consultants, with over 80 firms operating within the South West, offering a wide range of specialist expertise to developers, local planning authorities and other bodies.
-A number of the larger firms, including WYG, Peter Brett Associates, Savills, RPS, Pegasus, Turley and Barton Willmore, have offices in several towns, and among the smaller firms with a growing reputation for design and community planning work are the Nash Partnership and Place Studio.
+A number of the larger firms, including TetraTech (formerly WYG), Stantec (formerly Peter Brett Associates), Savills, RPS, Pegasus, Turley and Barton Willmore, have offices in several towns, and among the smaller firms with a growing reputation for design, innovation and community planning work are the Nash Partnership, Place Studio and Feria Urbanism.
 A number of international names such as Colliers, Arup and Atkins, also operate from bases in the region.
-Research and consultancy expertise, not to mention a supply of young graduates and post-graduates, is also provided by the region's two University planning courses continuously for almost 40 years.
+Research and consultancy expertise, not to mention a supply of young graduates and post-graduates, is also provided by the region's two University planning schools - UWE, Bristol and Plymouth, the former of which has been providing RTPI accredited planning courses continuously for almost 40 years, and both of which have strong links with the RTPI South West.